speedment/speedment-doc/pages/speedment_examples.md

 ## Database Schema

-The film database example "Sakila" used in this manual can be downloaded directly from Oracle [here](https://dev.mysql.com/doc/index-other.html)
+The film example database "Sakila" used in this manual can be downloaded directly from Oracle [here](https://dev.mysql.com/doc/index-other.html) or as a Docker image [here](https://hub.docker.com/r/restsql/mysql-sakila)

 {% include prev_next.html %}